 Review and develop systems and processes that strengthen partnerships across the organisation and with the community.
 Be open to sharing resources including people during low periods of work.

-people during low periods of work.

-Promote and reward collaboration across the organisation.
+Promote and reward collaboration across the organisation nvolve people in decisions that affect Obtain feedback in an aim to improve processes and systems

 Seek opportunities to work collaboratively with people from other teams to achieve the best possible outcomes.
 Ask questions to jointly define problems and identify solutions.